simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __XYTV__
 _Mandatory parameter:_
 Embeds a YouTube video.
 The ID is the succession of numbers and letters after “v=” in the video’s URL.
-Please note that this works only with official transmissions listed in the TRA window for now, although there are plans to allow for external content in the future.

 ## Other commands